Financial economics: Portfolio theory

 there is a risk of data mining, and researchers have proposed various criteria for establishing significance.

-At the same time as these, "classic" mean-variance optimization — i.e. building an efficient portfolio as described above — is still widely used by Asset Allocation Funds.
+At the same time, "classic" mean-variance optimization — i.e. building an efficient portfolio as described above — is still widely used by Asset Allocation Funds.
 Here, given issues noted with this approach, the application is typically in combination with other techniques.

 The Black–Litterman model is often employed.

 Black–Litterman departs from the original Markowitz model approach: it starts with an equilibrium assumption, as for the latter, but this is then modified to take into account the "views" (i.e., the specific opinions about asset returns) of the investor in question to arrive at a bespoke asset allocation.

 A further modification often used relates to the subsequent optimization: under (Tail) risk parity, the focus is on the allocation of risk, rather than the allocation of capital.

 Other developments re portfolio optimization include the following.

 Where factors additional to volatility are considered (kurtosis, skew...) then multiple-criteria decision analysis can be applied; here deriving a Pareto efficient portfolio.
 The universal portfolio algorithm identifies the "growth optimal portfolio" per the Kelly criterion, applying information theory to asset selection.
 Behavioral portfolio theory recognizes that investors have varied aims and create an investment portfolio that meets a broad range of goals.
 Copulas have lately been applied here; recently this is the case also for genetic algorithms and machine learning, more generally; see below.

+The Treynor–Black model utilizes the outlined SIM structure in portfolio optimization; here, essentially, one holds a passively invested index fund, with (some) high alpha securities overweighted.